jfynbo/PyLongslit/docs/pre_processing.rst

 The `crremoval.py` script is used to remove cosmic rays from the frames, and the `reducescience.py` and `reducestd.py` scripts are used to reduce the data.
 The `reducescience.py` and `reducestd.py` rely on the `reduceobs.py` script,
-which is used to placed in the parenting directory.
+which is to be placed in the parenting directory.
 The whole structure should look like this:

 .. code-block:: bash